 Introduction

-This 20 credit Physical Assessment and Clinical Reasoning for Practice module will provide you with the opportunity to enhance your knowledge and understanding of history taking, examination techniques of the main body systems, as well as clinical reasoning skills.
+This Physical Assessment and Clinical Reasoning (PACR) module is a 20 credit module which provides opportunity to develop your knowledge and understanding of history taking, physical assessment and clinical reasoning in adults.

 On successful completion of this module, you will be able to:

-• Critically analyse and interpret findings of the advanced clinical examination.
+• analyse and interpret findings of a comprehensive physical assessment, underpinned by the appropriate evidence base.

-• Exercise clinical judgement; formulate an action plan based on the findings of the examination.
+• exercise clinical judgement and reasoning to provide differential diagnoses and formulate an action plan based on the findings of the assessment.

 Key Facts